Annotation Setup

 Step 3: Map the RNA-Seq reads to the reference genome

-We need to setup a script star-mapping.sh
+We need to setup a script star-mapping.sh to map the

 RNA-Seq reads to the reference genome.